nguyentrongphuc/wp-plugin/wp-reset/readme.txt

 Contributors: WebFactory, wpreset, googlemapswidget, underconstructionpage Requires at least: 4.0
 Requires PHP: 5.2
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 1.70
+Stable tag: 1.75
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Reset resets a WordPress site, or just the chosen parts, to the default values.
-It's safe to use with built-in 1-click backup.
+WP Reset resets the whole site, or just the chosen parts, to the default values.
+It's safe to use with a built-in restore function.

 == Description ==

 <a href="https://wpreset.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=wp-reset-top">WP Reset</a> quickly resets the site's database to the default installation values without modifying any files.
 It deletes all customizations and content, or just chosen parts like theme settings.
-WP Reset is fast and safe to use thanks to the built-in 1-click backup function.
+WP Reset is fast and safe to use thanks to the built-in snapshots which provide 1-click restore functionality.
 It has multiple fail-safe mechanisms so you can never accidentally lose data.
 WP Reset is extremely helpful for plugin and theme developers.
 It **speeds up testing & debugging** by providing a quick way to reset settings and re-test code.
 It's the only WP development tool for non-developers.

 https://youtu.be/qMnkCW2PFoI?rel=0